dntrply/nd00333_AZMLND_C2/README.md

 # Operationalizing Machine Learning

+The running project code is in the file operationalizing_ml.ipynb which is based on the starter code file starter_files/aml-pipelines-with-automated-machine-learning-step.ipynb
-This project comprises of operationalizing Machine Leanning in Microsoft Azure.
+This project comprises of operationalizing Machine Learning in Microsoft Azure.
 A classification model is trained and deployed.
-The deployed model endpoint URI can later be used to make predictions A pipline is also created, published and consumed.
+The deployed model endpoint URI can later be used to make predictions A pipeline is also created, published and consumed.
 The published pipeline endpoint URI can later be used to initiate a new run.

 ## Architectural Diagram
 ![image](https://user-images.githubusercontent.com/17679107/128580722-fe579b49-1fbb-4416-bcac-cdd357cb0942.png)